Alu (runic): Nydam arrow shafts

 The Nydam arrow shafts (DR MS1995;344 and DR AUD1994;266) are two arrow shafts discovered in Nydam Mose, South Jutland, Denmark that bear the inscriptions la and lua respectively.
 They have both been interpreted as alu, but it is not certain.
 The arrow shafts are dated to around 300 to 350 CE.
 Today they are housed at the National Museum of Denmark in Copenhagen.

 Nydam axe shaft

 The Nydam axe shaft (DR MS1995;341) is a wooden axe shaft discovered in Nydam Mose, South Jutland, Denmark that bears a runic inscription.
 It is dated to around 300 to 350 CE.
 Today it is housed at the National Museum of Denmark in Copenhagen.

 Værløse Fibula

 Detail of the inscription on the Værløse Fibula reading alugod followed by a swastika.

-A 3rd century silver fibula (DR EM85;123) from Værløse, Zealand, Denmark features a runic inscription on its pinholder that simply reads "alugod" followed by a swastika.
+A 3rd century silver fibula (DR EM85;123) from Værløse, Zealand, Denmark features a runic inscription on its pinholder that reads "alugod" followed by a swastika.
 The Værløse Fibula is housed at the National Museum of Denmark.